Game-Theoretic Neyman-Pearson Detection to Combat Strategic Evasion: Problem Formulation of Passive Detectors

 \section{Problem Formulation of Passive Detectors}

 In this section, we present the problem formulation of a passive detector.
 As a comparison, we first consider the non-adversarial scenario that involves a user (It), a detector (She), and a communicating channel without an attacker in the middle (He).
-There are two types of the user: benign and malicious.
+There are two types of the user: {normal} and {abnormal}.
 A user is sampled from the population with a known prior distribution of the two types of users.
 The sampled user knows its own type.
 Different types of users generate messages obeying distinct distributions.
 The detector does not know the user's type, but she can infer the type using the user's messages using hypothesis testing.

-We let $\langle M,\mc{M}\rangle$ be a measurable Polish space endowed with $F_0,F_1\in \Delta(M)$ as two measures of interest, where $\Delta(M)$ refers to the set of all measures supported on $M$.
+Let $\langle M,\mc{M}\rangle$ be a measurable Polish space endowed with $F_0,F_1\in \Delta(M)$ as two measures of interest, where $\Delta(M)$ refers to the set of all measures supported on $M$.
 Denote $f_0,f_1\in L^1(M)$ as the probability density functions (strictly speaking, they are Radon-Nikodym derivatives of $F_0,F_1$ with respect to the Lebesgue measure) corresponding to the measures $F_0,F_1$.
-Suppose a benign user and a malicious user generate messages obeying the distributions of $f_0,f_1$, respectively.
+Suppose a {normal} user and an {abnormal} user generate messages obeying the distributions of $f_0,f_1$, respectively.
 Denote $\tilde{m}'$ as the random variable of the user's messages whose realizations are supported on $M$.
 Denote $\mc{H} = \{H_0,H_1\}$ as the space of user's types.
-Let $H_0$ be the hypothesis that the user is benign and $H_1$ be the one that the user is malicious.
+Let $H_0$ be the hypothesis that the user is {normal} and $H_1$ be the one that the user is {abnormal}.
 Under different hypotheses, the messages are generated using $f_0$ and $f_1$, respectively:

 Let $\Gamma$ be the set of all decision rules of the detector, and a typical decision rule is denoted as $\delta\in\Gamma,\;\delta:M\rightarrow \{0,1\}$, where $\delta(m')=i,\;i\in\{0,1\},$ means that the detector determines the user is of type $H_i$.
 We suppose that the detector makes decisions using NP hypothesis testing method \cite{lehmann2006testing_hypothesis}; i.e., the detector arrives at an optimal policy $\delta^*$ by solving the following optimization problem: